hotwired-laravel/turbo-laravel/docs/validation-response-redirects.md

 - `comments.store` will guess the form is at the `comments.create` route with no route params.
 - `comments.update` will guess the form is at the `comments.edit` with the `{comment}` param.

-If a guessed route name doesn't exist (which will always happen if you don't use the route resorce convention), the middleware will not change the default handling of validation errors.
-You may also override this behavior by catching the `ValidationException` yourself and re-throwing it overriding the redirect with the `redirectTo` method.
+If a guessed route name doesn't exist (which will always happen if you don't use the route resource convention), the middleware will not change the default handling of validation errors.

+When you're not using the [resource route naming convention](/docs/{{version}}/conventions), you can override redirect behavior by catching the `ValidationException` yourself and re-throwing it overriding the redirect with the `redirectTo` method.
 If the exception has that, the middleware will respect it and make a GET request to that location instead of trying to guess it.

 Here's how you may set the `redirectTo` property: